• About us

 What if your first management role gave you a client portfolio, a team, and direct business responsibility?

-At Amaris Consulting and LittleBig Connection, part of Mantu, the Business Manager role combines business development, people management, operational follow-up, and financial ownership from an early stage.
+At Amaris Consulting and LittleBig Connection, part of Mantu, the Manager role combines business development, people management, operational follow-up, and financial ownership from an early stage.
 It is a role for people who want to build, lead, and grow fast through responsibility.

 Here is what the role looks like in practice, through the experience of three Senior Managers at Amaris Consulting: Maxime, Irene, and Thais.

-What is a Business Manager in consulting?
+What is a Manager in consulting?

-In a consulting firm, a Business Manager works at the crossroads of business development, recruitment, team management, project follow-up, and financial performance.
+In a consulting firm, a Manager works at the crossroads of business development, recruitment, team management, project follow-up, and financial performance.
 At Amaris Consulting and LittleBig Connection, part of Mantu, the role goes further.
-Business Managers are trusted to grow their own client portfolio, recruit and support technical talents, follow project delivery, and manage the financial performance of their scope.
+Managers are trusted to grow their own client portfolio, recruit and support technical talents, follow project delivery, and manage the financial performance of their scope.
 It is a demanding role.
 It is also a strong learning accelerator for people who enjoy variety, responsibility, and direct impact.

 Find more testimonies here